ABOUT OUR TRIPS |

 Feel free to use Google Earth or another map to actually see the lakes described here, as they are real lakes that Girl Scouts travel regularly!

-On Arrival Day, crews travel to NLCB, on the shores of Moose Lake, 18 miles ENE of Ely, Minnesota.
+On Arrival Day, crews travel to NLCB, on the shores of Moose Lake, 18 miles outside of Ely, Minnesota.
 They spend the rest of the day training and preparing for their canoe trip together.

 On Day One, crews will launch around 9am into Moose Lake with all their packs packed and ready to travel.
 Moose connects to Newfound, where we often stop for lunch on the shore around midday.
 After lunch, we’ll continue paddling into Sucker Lake before taking our first portage (carrying our canoes and gear over land) into Birch Lake or Basswood Lake, where we’ll set up our tents, gather firewood to cook dinner, and enjoy a refreshing swim.
 Crews traveling to Canada will cross the international border at the portage!
 On Day Two, the crew might head to Knife Lake or continue into the Canadian Quetico via Lake Agnes or Lake Louisa, portaging several times and eating lunch along the way.
 Teamwork is key as Girl Scouts portage, with every girl having a buddy or two, and guides working with girls to make sure every girl is contributing in a way that is challenging but achievable for her.
 The crew again finds a campsite, pitches tents, cooks dinner, and perhaps sings or tells stories around the campfire.